Osimhen joins Tau and Salah on African Player of the Year shortlist | Goal.com

 Other prominent players nominated are Leicester City’s Wilfred Ndidi, Achraf Hakimi of Borussia Dortmund, Napoli star Kalidou Koulibaly and PSG’s Idrissa Gueye.

-The award holds on Tuesday, January 7 2020, at Citadel Azure, Hurghada, Egypt.
+The awards will be held on Tuesday, January 7 2020, at Citadel Azure, Hurghada, Egypt.

 The shortlist: